kcodeg123/DevBoxPoC/customVMImage/README.md

 You may need to add Additional permissions on the managed identity.
 If you get a "LinkedAuthorizationFailed" error, then it could be because your service principal does not have the required permissions to assign a user-assigned identity to a virtual machine.
 To fix this issue, you need to grant the service principal the role of Managed Identity Operator on the user-assigned identity resource.
 You can do this by following these steps:
 * Navigate to the Azure portal and sign in with your account.
 * Search for User-assigned identities in the search box and select the service from the results.
-* Select the user-assigned identity that is mentioned in the error message (logista-uid1707142946).
+* Select the user-assigned identity that is mentioned in the error message.
 * Click on Access control (IAM) from the left menu.
 * Click on Add and select Add role assignment from the drop-down menu.
 * In the Add role assignment pane, select Managed Identity Operator as the role, and search for the service principal that is mentioned in the error message (the Managed Identity).